 Those who undertake to follow Mrs. Eddy in the application of Christian Science to the needs of humanity find that they are successful in proportion as they are able to put into their work such God-like qualities as love, courage, diligence, patience, purity, humility, unselfishness.
 In what superlative degree then must these qualities have been required of one who could discover this Science.
 In like manner does the Christian Science Church bear testimony to the practical clearsightedness of the one who individually devised and established its every feature.
 There will be increasing appreciation of this as The Church of Christ, Scientist, continues to demonstrate its ability to protect pure Christianity from ever again being obscured by a materialistic and lifeless counterfeit.

 [Delivered Nov.
-4, 1920, at the Lyceum Theater and published in The St. Joseph Observer of St. Joseph, Missouri, Nov.
+4, 1920, at the Lyceum Theater in St. Joseph, Missouri, and published in The St. Joseph Observer, Nov.
 6, 1920, as the lead article on the front page.
 The title, which was not provided by the newspaper, seemed to be self-evident from the lecture's content and has been supplied by this website on that basis.]